 Financial wellbeing in the West Midlands

-Around 90% of working people in the West Midlands live and work in the local economy, so looking after our workers’ financial wellbeing is good for business.
-Our regional partnership manager Tiana Pathmanathan explores how we can help your organisation do just that.
+Around 90% of working people in the West Midlands live and work in the local economy, so looking after people’s financial wellbeing is good for business.
+Our regional partnership manager Dawn Cummins explores how the Money and Pensions Service can help your organisation to do just that.

 The West Midlands is a large and diverse region with a rich manufacturing history and much to be proud of economically.
 Outside of London, the region ranks number one in the UK for exports, job creation and foreign business investment.
 It is also home to some of the biggest and strategically important businesses in the UK, including Jaguar Land Rover, Cadbury, Bosch and JCB.